thomassiu/pycounts/README.md

 # pycounts_thomassiu

-Calculate word counts in a text file.
+Calculate word counts in a text file!.

 ## Installation